 90% of top performers are considered to be highly self-aware.

-Insights Discovery helps people understand themselves and their colleagues so that they can have more respectful, productive and positive working relationships, even across virtual boundaries.
+Insights Discovery helps people understand themselves and others (clients, vendors, investors, employees) so that they can have more respectful and productive working relationships (inside - employee, leaders, vendors, and outside - marketing, sales, service), even across virtual boundaries.

-They have a common language to help them overcome challenges and conflict
+Develop a common language to help overcome challenges